sudheeshmohan47/OnlineStoreSample/README.md

 - **Hilt**: Dependency injection
 - **Ktlint**: Linting tool for Kotlin code.
 - **Detekt**: Static code analysis tool with Compose-specific rules.
+- **Jacoco**: Used for measuring code coverage, providing insights into the extent of testing with both unit tests and UI tests.
 - **Github Workflow**:  Automated workflows that perform specified checks(eg: ktlint, detekt...) during pull requests, ensuring code quality and consistency by raising errors if any checks fail.

 ## Architecture